paschalugwu/Paschal_SE-DS_Notes/BASh/ProcessesANDsignals.md

 ## 8. Understanding Apache Web Server

 In the realm of web development and server management, Apache holds a crucial role.
 Apache, often referred to as Apache HTTP Server, is a widely-used open-source web server software.
-This note aims to provide high school students with a fundamental understanding of what Apache is, its significance, and how it functions.
+This section aims to provide high school students with a fundamental understanding of what Apache is, its significance, and how it functions.

 ### What is Apache?